 Interestingly over the years there have been some wonderful stories and pictures of what clients have kept as family treasures with the doffie label still prominent.

 There is no limit to my imagination and in any challenge of design I feel inspired as I know I will deliver the best outcome for my clients.
 My passion for creating spaces that make people feel great about themselves as well as having a real sense of being at home in the environment that reflects their taste and style.
-I value being known for quality and that the bespoke products we craft have the potential to be the family heirlooms for years to come.
+I value being known for quality and that the bespoke products we craft have the potential to become the family heirlooms in years to come.

 1981: Doffie Cottage Craft